BernardoMRCode/BernardoMRCode/README.md

     <h3> 📚 Learnings and Hobbies </h3>
 </summary>

-* Estou aprendendo sobre Google Analytics, tráfego orgânico, metodologias de liderança e algumas técnicas de convivência em grupo.
+* I am learning about Google Analytics, organic traffic, leadership methodologies, and some group interaction techniques.
-* Compartilho meu dia a dia de estudos e aprendizados no meu Instagram.
-Confira já [Instagram](https://instagram.com/_DonarBe);
+* I share my daily studies and learnings on my Instagram.
+Check it out [Instagram](https://instagram.com/_DonarBe);
-* I love 🥤 Coffe, 🎮 Games, and 🎭 Arts.
+* I love 🥤 Coffee, 🎮 Games, and 🎭 Arts.
 Especially, photos and music.

 <hr>
 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 I am a fast learner and eager to explore new technologies.
 An advocate of agile software development, teamwork, and clean code.
 Able and ready to think outside the box.

 I'm a well-organized person very passionate and dedicated to my work.
-I'm used to always finish my work until the end.
+I'm used to always finishing my work until the end.

 I never give up.
 I prefer to keep learning, continue challenging myself, and do interesting things that matter.
 I like to develop expertise in a number of areas over the course of my life and I am always open to new opportunities.